le-raunack/MiscellaneousBlogs/src/pages/posts/005-bharatiya-narrative-two.md

 ---
-title: "Building a Bharatiya Narrative - What is needed?"
+title: "Building a Bharatiya Narrative - What can be done?"
 date: 2020-11-10 20:30:00
 author: "Raunack Tripathi"
 image: